Skip to main contentSkip to navigation

 Commands That Destroy ZFS Recovery Options

 The following commands, commonly suggested in forum posts, will reduce or eliminate recovery chances if run on a failing pool.
-If your pool is degraded or faulted, do not run these.
-Power down the system and contact us.
+If a pool is degraded or faulted, executing these commands permanently overwrites the historical transaction groups required for offline forensic reconstruction.
+Power down the system instead.

 zpool import -f on a faulted pool